oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/crr/README.md

 ## Purpose
 This sample implements the Cox-Ross-Rubinstein (CRR) binomial tree model that is used in the finance field for American exercise options with five Greeks (delta, gamma, theta, vega and rho).
-The simple idea is to model all possible assets price paths using a binomial tree.
+The simple idea is to model all possible asset price paths using a binomial tree.

 ## Key Implementation Details